phoenixframework/phoenix/guides/realtime/channels.md

 # Channels

+> **Requirement**: This guide expects that you have gone through the introductory guides and got a Phoenix application up and running.

 Channels are an exciting part of Phoenix that enable soft real-time communication with and between millions of connected clients.

 Some possible use cases include:

 - Chat rooms and APIs for messaging apps